InnerSourceCommons/InnerSourcePatterns/TRUSTED-COMMITTERS.md

 ## Hall of Fame (aka Alumni)

-While Trusted Committers are in principle appointed for lifetime, it does happen that the interests or priorities of a TC change and they don't have enough time any more to contribute to the project.
-In those cases we ask them if we should move them to our Hall of Fame.
+While Trusted Committers are in principle appointed for lifetime, interests or priorities of a TC can change and they might not have enough time any more to contribute to the project.

+In those cases we ask them if we should move them to the Hall of Fame.
 Doing so allows us to appropriately thank them for all of their fantastic contributions.
+When doing so we also remove them from `.github/CODEOWNERS`, so that reviews of Pull Requests aren't assigned to them anymore, and GitHub notifications are reduced.
+That increases the clarity for the community who to expect feedback from when creating PRs.

-Of course they can always start contributing again in the future and go back to being Trusted Committers.
+The alumni in the Hall of Fame can of course always start contributing again in the future and go back to being Trusted Committers if they want to.

 * [@gruetter](https://github.com/gruetter) (added 2017-03-02)
 * [@nyeates](https://github.com/nyeates) (added 2017-03-02)